itoyuhao/Simple-Projects/README.md

 This repository contains some of my simple projects during the period of learning python.

 * Anagram: recursion
-* Hangman: mutliple loops
+* Hangman: game created with mutliple loops
-* Mirror_lake: image processing
+* Mirror lake: image processing
-* My_drawing: object oriented programming
+* My drawing: object oriented programming
 * Sierpinski: recursion on images